SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 ```

-To make this test green we need to implement previously some new support in our interpreter: writing to temporary variables and dynamic literal arrays.
+To make this test green we need to implement previously some new support in our interpreter for dynamic literal arrays.

 ```
 CInterpreter >> visitArrayNode: aRBArrayNode